Treatments · Trauma therapy

 • A nervous system that runs hot or runs cold, with little in between

-• Difficulty trusting yourself, your judgment, or your memory
+• Difficulty trusting your own judgment or memory

 • Relationship patterns that repeat across partners, friends, or workplaces